See below for the latest CaskieMushens' news - new signings, new deals, prizes, and bestsellers.

 GOOD ME, BAD ME hits paperback bestseller list

-Congratulations Ali Land - GOOD ME, BAD ME enters the Sunday Times bestseller list at no. 8 this week in paperback!
+Congratulations Ali Land - GOOD ME, BAD ME is celebrating three weeks in the Sunday Times paperback bestseller list!

 Picador has acquired the next two novels by Jessie Burton, author of The Miniaturist and The Muse.

 Burton's first new novel in the deal will centre on themes of love, sex, work and motherhood and "the wildly divergent paths our lives can take".
 The as-yet-untitled novel will tell the story of three women – Elise Morceau, Rebecca Holden and Laura Simmons – and "the complex connections they have shared across decades and continents".

 Publishing director Francesca Main, who acquired UK and Commonwealth rights from Juliet Mushens at Caskie Mushens, said working with Burton to date has been "an incredible thrill and honour" and the team "can't wait to see her go from strength to strength" looking ahead.